EasyJellySniper/Unheard-Engine/README.md

  If you have hard time running this project, check the SDK Dependency.txt and install necessary SDKs. <br>
  Recommended to use the full project link, as there are a few test assets. <br>

-# 2023-06-26: Refactoring material data and passing data to hit group shader
+# 2023-06-26: Refactoring material data
-I figure out a way to pass material data to the hit group shader. <br>
+Besides refactoring, I also figure out a way to pass material data to the hit group shader. <br>
 Now the ray tracing shadow reacts to my material graph system too. <br>
 <br><br> Implementation Details: <br>
 https://www.gamedev.net/blogs/entry/2276272-vulkan-bringing-material-data-to-ray-tracing-shader-and-differentiate-them/